floweredscarf/su25/about.md

 ### Project and Lab Collaboration

-For both labs and projects, they are deisgned for learning and evaluating your mastery of the course material.
+For both labs and projects, they are designed for learning and evaluating your mastery of the course material.
 As such, they are intended to be completed primarily **independently** of any other student, particularly when it comes to writing actual code.
 However, we do encourage collaborations through discussing high-level strategies, specific syntax issues, and solutions to bugs with other students. **You should never be in direct possession code that was not written entirely by you alone.**